Regret-Optimal Federated Transfer Learning for Kernel Regression with Applications in American Option Pricing: Ablation Study

-We report the results in Table~\ref{table:results exp 1}.
-For our regret-optimal method (RO) we use information sharing levels $\eta \in \{ 10, 100, 500\}$ and see that $\eta=100$ leads to the best result outperforming the local optimizer of the main dataset (LO-1) by $9\%$.
+Results are reported in Table~\ref{table:results exp 1 short} and more detailed in \ref{sec:Experiment 1}.
+For our regret-optimal method (RO) we use information sharing levels $\eta \in \{ 10, 100, 500\}$, where $\eta=100$ leads to the best result outperforming the local optimizer of the main dataset (LO-1) by $9\%$.
 It also outperforms all other local optimizers (LO-$i$), the mean local optimizer (MLO) and the joint optimizer (JO).
-For $\eta=10$ we have similar performance as LO-1 and for $\eta=500$ we also have significant outperformance, though smaller than for $\eta=100$.
+For $\eta=10$ we have similar performance as LO-1 and for $\eta=500$ we also have significant outperformance, though smaller than for $\eta=100$ (see \ref{sec:Experiment 1}).

-The 6 datasets with $r=0.05$ (LO-2, $\dotsc$, LO-7) are relatively similar to the main dataset (with $RP \geq 0.96$), while the other 6 (LO-8, $\dotsc$, LO-13) are quite different (with $RP < 0.73$).
-Therefore, we claim that our algorithm should mainly transfer knowledge from those 6 datasets with $r=0.05$ while avoiding to learn something wrong from the others.
-In line with this we provide results of the joint optimizer on the 7 datasets with $r=0.05$, which performs better than the other baselines and outperforms LO-1 by $6.2\%$.
-In particular, this confirms that the datasets with $r=0.05$ are those to transfer knowledge from, since the joint optimizer for all datasets performs worse than LO-1.
-The joint subset optimizer is significantly outperformed by our regret-optimal algorithm RO ($\eta=100$) by about $3\%$, which shows that our method constitutes a better way for transfer learning than simply selecting the datasets most similar to $\mathcal{D}_1$.
+The local optimizers on the 6 datasets similar to the main one (LO-2, $\dotsc$, LO-7) have similar performance as LO-1, while the other 6 (LO-8, $\dotsc$, LO-13) are significantly worse.
+Therefore, we claim that our algorithm should mainly transfer knowledge from those 6 similar datasets, while avoiding to learn from the others.
+In line with this we provide results of the joint optimizer on the similar datasets $\mathcal{D}_1 \cup \dotsb \cup \mathcal{D}_7$, which performs better than the other baselines and outperforms LO-1 by $6.2\%$.
+In particular, this confirms that knowledge can be transferred from the datasets $\mathcal{D}_2 , \dotsc , \mathcal{D}_7$.
+This joint subset optimizer is significantly outperformed by our regret-optimal algorithm RO ($\eta=100$) by about $3\%$, which shows that the transfer learning abilities of our method are better than simply selecting the datasets most similar to $\mathcal{D}_1$.